Secure and you can connect from anywhere

 Head over to Google and search for My IP Address.

 Google will let you know your public IP address.

 Set Up Port Forwarding On Your Router

-If you’re going to be remote connecting to your Mac from a Windows PC far away from your home and not on your local network, you’ll need to forward the port on your router as shown below.
+If you’re going to be remotely connecting to your Mac from a Windows PC far away from your home and not on your local network, you’ll need to forward the port on your router as shown below.

 - Open a new tab in your browser, enter 192.168.1.1 in the address bar, and hit Enter.
 It’ll open your router’s settings page.

 - When the page opens, log in using the default login which is admin and admin for both the fields and continue.